airsoftnorge/mundana/_posts/003_asn-tak/2022-03-19-asn-tak-overview.md

 For the purposes of airsoft, the <a href="https://en.wikipedia.org/wiki/Android_Team_Awareness_Kit" target="_blank">Team Awareness Kit (TAK)</a> is a software suite capable of supporting mission planning and navigation, as well as communication and coordination between individuals, squads and entire teams on the airsoft field.
 To facilitate the use of TAK in support of airsoft games in Norway, AirsoftNorge has set up the ASN-TAK infrastructure, consisting of three dedicated TAK servers for public use by airsofters across Norway.

+The servers are pruned on regular intervals to avoid cluttering.
+If you have a game area you want visible this should be done with data packages and uploaded to the servers when games are organized.

 #### TAK software
 TAK comes in 3 main flavors that is relevant for airsoft, but have a different origin and purpose behind them, resulting in some key differences that may or may not be relevant for you.